-Sowing Seeds of Hope for Filipino Women
+Sheroes@5: Sowing Seeds of Hope for Filipino Women

-When InLife launched the InLife Sheroes Advocacy and Movement in partnership with the International Finance Corporation (IFC), a member of the World Bank Group, its goal was to empower one million Filipino women in three years.
+When InLife launched the InLife Sheroes Advocacy and Movement in 2019 in partnership with the International Finance Corporation (IFC), a member of the World Bank Group, its goal was to empower one million Filipino women in three years.

-InLife started Sheroes as part of its overarching mission of delivering a "Lifetime for Good" for Filipinos, after being presented with the reality that the women's segment has been largely overlooked by insurance companies.
-Since InLife is a Filipino financial institution that has been serving Filipinos for over 100 years, Sheroes is in a unique position to address the financial inclusion needs of underserved Filipinos.
+nLife started Sheroes as part of its overarching mission of delivering a "Lifetime for Good" for Filipinos, after being presented with the reality that the women's segment has been largely overlooked by insurance companies.
+Since InLife is a Filipino financial institution that has been serving Filipinos for over 100 years, InLife Sheroes is in a unique position to address the financial inclusion needs of underserved Filipinos.

-This seemingly ambitious goal soon turned into a vehicle for social and economic mobility for women and young girls across the country.
+This seemingly ambitious goal soon turned into a vehicle for social and economic mobility for more than a million women and young girls across the country.

-Five years since its birth in 2019, InLife Sheroes has touched the lives of more than 6.5 million Filipino women through its four pillars of financial literacy, health and wellness, women-specific solutions, and social and business networks.
-InLife's on-ground and online programs and partnerships with likeminded organizations have paved the way for financial inclusion and preparedness of Filipino women across the country.
-Having recognized the significance of financial security, these women are able to make smarter financial choices for their present and for their future.
-Financially empowered women hold the key to a broader sense of community development, as they now have the means and knowledge necessary to uplift the lives of their families, communities, and fellow Filipinas.
+Five years since its birth, InLife Sheroes has touched the lives of more than 6.5 million Filipino women through its four pillars of financial literacy, health and wellness, women-specific solutions, and access to social and business networks.
+InLife's on-ground and online programs and collaborations have paved the way for financial inclusion and preparedness of Filipino women across the country.

+Having recognized the significance of financial security, these women are able to make smarter choices for their present and for their future.
+Financially empowered women hold the key to a broader sense of community development, as they now have the means and knowledge necessary to uplift the lives of their families, communities, and fellow women.
 They also understand that InLife can support them on their path to financial inclusion, helping assert InLife's goal of being the Preferred Life Insurer for Women.

-It envisions to be the preferred life insurer for women.
-InLife redefines the way women customers view and react to insurance, while being innovative, profitable, and impactful.
+As InLife envisions to be the preferred life insurer for women, it strives to redefine the way women customers view and react to insurance, while being innovative, profitable, and impactful.
 It empowers women to become proactive with the way they care for their financial health, starting with availing policies that safeguard their future.

-To do this, InLife Sheroes has mounted multiple programs on its four pillars, with the goal of reaching and empowering more Filipinas.
+To do this, InLife Sheroes has mounted multiple programs on its four pillars, with the goal of reaching and empowering more Filipino women.

-Bridging the Knowledge Gap
+Forging Partnerships to Bridge the Knowledge Gap